sekgobela-kevin/mimap/README.md

 # mimap
 Mimap is simple python library for associating ordinary python object with priority.
-Priority for object helps when sorting and retrieving the object from other objects.
+Priority for object helps when sorting and finding the object.
 Priority act as key which defines how its object can be accessed.

 Mimap allows to get items or sort them based on their their priorities instead of the object directly.
 An object with its priority forms **item**